EIDA/ws-tests/eidanodetest/README.md

 tested methods/services (fdsnws-dataselect GET/POST, ArcLink, EIDA Federator, see description of command line parameters below).

-Resulting statistics on the test queries is written to a result JSON file (file is only written after all queries, so be sure to wait until all requests have been performed).
+Resulting statistics on the test queries is written to a result gzipped JSON file (file is only written after all queries, so be sure to wait until all requests have been performed).

 The full suite can be run as follows:

 ````
-python eida_test_single_node_request.py --email=fabian@sed.ethz.ch
+python eida_test_single_node_request.py --email=jane.doe@example.com
 ````

 Please use your own e-mail address (this is only relevant for ArcLink